linwhitehat/ET-BERT/README.md

 <br/>

 ## Datasets
 The real-world TLS 1.3 dataset is collected from March to July 2021 on China Science and Technology Network (CSTNET).
-For privacy considerations, we only release part of the anonymous data (see in [CSTNET-TLS 1.3](CSTNET-TLS%201.3/readme.md)).
+For privacy considerations, we only release the anonymous data (see in [CSTNET-TLS 1.3](CSTNET-TLS%201.3/readme.md)).

 Other datasets we used for comparison experiments are publicly available, see the [paper]() for more details.